bravegrumpy/odin-recipes/README.md

         - [ ] Focus on micro-interactions on hover.
             - [ ] Since I'm not using a framework, take advantage of media queries for elements that should not be visible at certain widths

+In general, I am aiming to treat this project a bit as the "What do you currently know" litmus test.
+I will be adhering to some rules as I make this project.
+The goal is to stay within the spirit of "learning webdev" while still allowing myself to have the creative freedom to have fun with it.
+Because this is also aiming to be part of a "porfolio" of sorts, I want it to be somethign I'm proud to put my name on.
+    - Do not do a whole new "tutorial"
+    - Don't use a web framework
+    - You can look up API / syntax considerations
+    - No `npm install`, `gem install` or `pip install`.
+If I want to use it, it must be through a CDN.
+        - This inherently limits tailwind usage.
+    - publish using gitub pages
+    - anything you can link to using a cdn and an link in the `<head>` is kosher.

 [^1]: Windows Subsystem for Linux, the "Linux" for Windows users.
 I do have ZorinOS installed, but I did not actually partition enough space for the OS for it to be useful, and I'm not super sure how to "un partition" a hardrive once it is partitioned.
 [^2]: The version control system that "won".
 [^3]: I made it using sveltekit